 Many foods that appeal to humans can be risky for dogs and other animals.
 For example, the sweetener xylitol toxic to dogs.
-And that’s dangerous because the sweetener is found in almost everything from cakes and peanut butter to toothpaste and chewing gum.
+And that’s dangerous because the sweetener, also known as birch sugar, is found in almost everything from cakes and peanut butter to toothpaste and chewing gum.

 As a dog owner, there are several things that you should be careful to keep out of your dog’s reach.
 Unfortunately, unless you carefully read product labels, it’s hard to know whether popular products contain xylitol.
 The substance that occurs naturally from many plants and plant parts, particularly corn, plums, oats, lettuce, trees, and several fruits.

 Most companies extract xylitol from birch trees, corn fiber, and vegetable materials.
 Although xylitol long has been used as a sugar substitute, its use has increased drastically in the last few decades due to its plaque fighting properties and low glycemic index.